Skip to the Main Content

 1973

-By a convex n-region (or, simply a convex region), we mean a closed convex region in n.
-A convex 0 -region consists of a single point.
+By a convex nn-region (or, simply a convex region), we mean a closed convex region in n\mathbb{R}^n.
+A convex 00-region consists of a single point.

 Definition.
-A differentiable space X is a Hausdorff space equipped with a family of maps called plots which satisfy the following conditions:
+A differentiable space XX is a Hausdorff space equipped with a family of maps called plots which satisfy the following conditions:

 So you’re right: I missed the Hausdorff condition here.
 That’s extremely annoying on two counts: firstly that I missed it, and secondly because it mucks up the functors.
 My functor to Early Chen Spaces used the indiscrete topology (essentially to make it irrelevant).
 I can’t do that any more.
 I’ll have to think about how much of a difference that makes.
 Of course, to a certain extent then it doesn’t make any difference since no one actually uses these spaces as anyone who is aware of Chen’s original definition is almost certainly aware of his later definitions and would prefer to use those.